 Under Michigan law, all property owners have a duty to maintain their property so that their visitors are safe while on the premises.
 The property owner must post warning signs to identify hazards in a dangerous situation.
 If an owner fails to maintain their property adequately or doesn’t provide ample warning, the property owner may be held financially accountable after an accident.
 Contact experienced Michigan slip-and-fall attorneys as soon as possible for your claim.

 If you were injured due to the negligence of another person or business, you may be able to obtain compensation for your injuries and other damages.
 Consulting with a skilled personal injury attorney at Lipton Law can help you understand your legal rights and options.
 Our lawyers will give you an honest assessment of your case and identify the best course of action to pursue.
 At your first free consultation, we’ll go over the details of your case and explore your legal options.
 Call us today at (248) 557-1688 to schedule a no-obligation consultation with the experienced Michigan slip and fall attorneys at Lipton Law.

-Common Causes of Slip-and-Fall Accidents
+Common Causes of Slip and Fall Accidents

 - Broken or unrepaired stairs

 - Unstable or broken railings